TobiasLe/VirusMarbleModel/README.md

 # VirusMarbleModel
-Python code used to create the simulations in the corresponding video
+Python code used to create the simulations in the corresponding video with Blender.

 https://youtu.be/QfuRdbcZ1wE